Hwasa thene vthemeda husath ieftha howath ieftha oppa sinne werf set, sa skel hi thes wachtia, hwetsa hi deth.

 The Old Frisian word for foreigner was vthemeda, and is very similar to the present Dutch word uitheems.
 This means ‘out of heem’ where hemeda or heem stands for residence.
 Compare the Mid-Frisian word hiem or the English home.
 Many current town and village names in the Netherlands still have the extension –heem, or a corruption thereof.
 The part vt or ut means ‘out’.
 So, an vthemeda is someone from ‘outside the residence’, to be understood as a designated area of land.

-By the way, the modern Mid-Frisian word for vthemeda is frjemd, comparable to the Danish fremmed, or the Dutch vreemd, original meaning ‘from (a)far’.
-In today’s parlance frjemdeling or vreemdeling receives more and more a negative connotation as being strange, weird, scary even.
-A pitty, since its original meaning ‘from afar’ is quite factual and without judgement.
+By the way, the modern Mid-Frisian word for vthemeda is frjemd, comparable to the Danish fremmed, or the Dutch vreemd, original meaning 'from (a)far'.
+In today's parlance frjemdeling or vreemdeling receives more and more a negative connotation as being strange, weird, scary even.
+A pity, since its original meaning 'from afar' is quite factual and without judgement.
+A German loanword in the Dutch language is unheimisch meaning uneasy or unpleasant.

 The central, legal question of the quoted Brookmerbrief article is: Who is responsible for a foreigner, and to what extend?
 The answer: The one who shelters the foreigner.
 And he/she is responsible for all the foreigner’s actions.
 This law leads to a number of observations.